ivander08/Tarumaeats/README.md

    ```
    php artisan migrate
    ```
+6. **Download Listings Seeder**: The Listing Seeder is over 400MB, so cannot be uploaded in GitHub.
+Download it with this [Google Drive Link](https://drive.google.com/file/d/1628aJnRVDmIg4hOBlVpYcBAZ8H_Qweph/view?usp=sharing) and then put it the ListingsTableSeeder.php in app/database/seeders along with the other seeder files.

-6. **Seed the Database**: Seed the database with dummy data using the `php artisan db:seed` command.
+7. **Seed the Database**: Seed the database with dummy data using the `php artisan db:seed` command.
 This will populate the database with initial data for testing purposes.
    ```
    php artisan db:seed
    ```

-7. **Compile Assets**: Compile frontend assets using npm.
+8. **Compile Assets**: Compile frontend assets using npm.
    ```
    npm install
    npm run dev
    ```

-8. **Start the Development Server**: Use the `php artisan serve` command to start the development server.
+9. **Start the Development Server**: Use the `php artisan serve` command to start the development server.
    ```
    php artisan serve
    ```

-9. **Access the Application**: Open your web browser and navigate to `http://localhost:8000` to access Tarumaeats.
+10. **Access the Application**: Open your web browser and navigate to `http://localhost:8000` to access Tarumaeats.

 ### Admin Account
 Use the following dummy admin account credentials to access the admin features: